nganediwal/Data-Driven-Education-VIP/journals/rpaul42/Week7.md

 ## Completed
-  -null value removal- after analysis decided to replace NULL values in year of birth with median -Journal Club
+  - null value removal- after analysis decided to replace NULL values in year of birth with median
+  - Journal Club
-  -tried to clone git repository but had errors
+  - tried to clone git repository but had errors